The Portuguese has also insisted that he will have a clear conscience if he does not win the Fifa Ballon d’Or

-The duo are up for the Ballon d'Or award on Monday night, though FIFA has been in the news this week after president Sepp Blatter criticized AC Milan's decision to walk off after racial abuse against Pro Patria.
+The duo are up for the Ballon d'Or award on Monday night, though Fifa has been in the news this week after president Sepp Blatter criticised AC Milan's decision to walk off after racial abuse against Pro Patria.

 Ronaldo, speaking at the pre-award press conference in Zurich, insisted that racism must be stamped out in football but believes the decision to leave the field of play is an entirely subjective one.